jarobyte91/rouge_sciqfs/README.md

-# MALNIS-DATA: Automatically Building Datasets for Scientific Query-Focused Summarization and Citation Prediction
+# ROUGE-SciQFS: A ROUGE-based Method to Automatically Create Datasets for Scientific Query-Focused Summarization

-This is the resource repository for the paper *MALNIS-DATA: Automatically Building Datasets for Scientific Query-Focused Summarization and Citation Prediction*.
+This is the resource repository for the paper *ROUGE-SciQFS: A ROUGE-based Method to Automatically Create Datasets for Scientific Query-Focused Summarization* by Ramirez-Orta et al.

 ## Abstract